Colosseum, an Icon Until 01/07/18

 Ticket office closes one hour before closing time.

-Attention: in case of low temperatures thin sheets of ice could form on the arena floor, in which case the Superintendent may order that access to it is forbidden until weather conditions change.
+- In case of low temperatures thin sheets of ice could form on the arena floor, in which case the Superintendent may order that access to it is forbidden until weather conditions change.
 The site could in this case be re-opened from 1pm each day, but only after control by internal staff.

 Confirmed tickets CANNOT be cancelled and are NOT refundable.